AndrewE1234/data-structures-and-algorithms/README.md

-# A compliation of data structures and algorithms
+# A compliation of various data structures and algorithms

+## Data Structures:
+- linkedlist.py: A simple link list built in Python